grammyjs/website/site/docs/guide/sessions.md

 </CodeGroup>

 Note how we also have to [adjust the context type](./context.md#customizing-the-context-object) to make the session available on it.
+The context flavor is called `SessionFlavor`.

+It is important (but optional) that you specify the `inital` option for the session middleware.
+Pass a function that generates a new object with inital session data for new chats.

 You can specify which session key to use by passing a function called `getSessionKey` to the [options](https://doc.deno.land/https/deno.land/x/grammy/mod.ts#SessionOptions).
 Whenever `getSessionKey` returns `undefined`, `ctx.session` will be `undefined`.